I love discovering spirit in all shapes and forms and sharing about it through stories from real life.

 About the Author:

 Hi!
 I'm Marci.
 When I'm not building websites or coaching clients, I love walking the streets of Japan and discovering spirit in all shapes and forms.
-Here on the blog, you'll find some of the intuitive messages I channel for myself and clients.
-You'll also get a peek into what it is like to live and care for my Japanese father-in-law who has Alzheimer’s.
+Here on the blog, you'll also get a peek into what it is like to live with and care for my Japanese father-in-law who has Alzheimer’s.
 Enjoy!